Farama-Foundation/TinyScaler/README.md

     <img src="https://raw.githubusercontent.com/Farama-Foundation/TinyScaler/main/tinyscaler-text.png" width="500px"/>
 </p>

 A small CPU image scaling library with SIMD support on x86_64 and Arm (Neon).
-This project is aimed to replace OpenCV for image resizing, inconveniences and compatibility issues.
+This project is aimed to replace OpenCV for image resizing, resolving installation inconveniences and compatibility issues.
+We developed this for future use in Gymnasium and PettingZoo wrappers.

 ## Usage
 Tinyscaler contains a single external function, `scale` that using a numpy array input for the image and the new resized shape, returns the resized image.